helpers

 |

-A DataFrame including additional columns: - "production_excess": Production exceeding consumption. - "production_excess_in_bat": Portion of excess stored in the battery. - "grid_feed_in": Portion of excess fed into the grid. - "production_self_use": Self-consumed portion of production. - "production_self_share": Share of consumption covered by self-production. |
+A DataFrame including additional columns: - "production_excess": Production exceeding consumption. - "grid_feed_in": Portion of excess fed into the grid. - "production_self_use": Self-consumed portion of production. - "production_to_battery": Production energy sent to the battery. - "grid_to_battery": Grid energy sent to the battery. - "battery_to_grid": Battery discharge exported to the grid. - "battery_to_consumption": Battery discharge used by consumption. - "production_self_share": Share of production that is self-consumed (self-consumed / total production). - "production_self_usage": Share of consumption covered by self-production (self-consumed / total consumption). |

-Source code in frequenz/lib/notebooks/reporting/utils/helpers.py
+Source code in src/frequenz/lib/notebooks/reporting/utils/helpers.py

 frequenz.lib.notebooks.reporting.utils.helpers.build_color_map ¤